West Street Recovery

 Andrew Barley (He/Him, born 1989)

-Andrew is the Co-Director of Rebuild Efforts and Disaster Preparation Services.
-He has worked with West Street Recovery since its founding.
-Barley (he’s got a weird affinity for his last name) helped launch West Street’s home repair program and is currently most excited for West Street’s community led Disaster Prep program.
-He is currently a student at the University of St. Thomas where he is joint majoring in international studies and political science.
+Barley has worked with West Street Recovery since its founding.
+Barley (he’s got a weird affinity for his last name) helped launch West Street’s home repair program and is currently most excited for West Street’s community led training and voter initiatives.
+He is a graduate of St. Thomas University.
+In his free time he enjoys outdoors and volunteering with the Woods Project.
+Prior to joining West Street Recovery he served two Americorps terms, including a year with SBP Disaster Recovery.

 Becky Selle (She/They, born 1992)